 However, considering some plumbing fixtures such as vitreous china toilets or porcelain sinks are sensitive to auger heads, it’s best to select the right tool for the job.
 Additionally, there’s no reason to use too much tool for the job as Tim Allen did in Tool Time.

-Below, I share reviews of each of the models in the chart above along with the pros & cons according to owner reports.
+Below, I share reviews of each of the models in the chart above along with the pros & cons.
 In just a few minutes, you’ll have a complete understanding of how each snake works.

 #1) Ridgid 57043 POWER SPIN+ Drain Cleaner